Undergraduate Student Organization Policies & Procedures

 If a Student Organization wants to serve food to individuals outside of their student organization or to the public a valid Maryland caterer’s license or a temporary food service facility license are required.
 Student Organizations can pick from the following two options:

-- Order catering through Foodify using Student Leadership and Involvements corporate account.
+- Order catering through Foodify using Leadership Engagement & Experiential Developments corporate account.
 Foodify is a free, online food ordering service that allows student organizations to order catering from a wide variety of local restaurants and licensed caterers.
 Groups can order food in advance without the need of a JHU purchasing card.
-Foodify just sends SLI an invoice and we bill it directly to your student organization.
-To order catering through Foodify simply fill out the Student Organization Purchasing Request Form on Hopkins Groups and follow the ordering instructions.
+Foodify just sends LEED an invoice, and we bill it directly to your student organization.
+To order catering through Foodify simply submit a Payment Request on Hopkins Groups and follow the ordering instructions.

 Student Organizations are required to purchase a PDF Document: Temporary Food Service License (PDF) from the Baltimore City Health Department for all events open to the public where food is being prepared and served by unlicensed individuals.
 The Temporary Food License needs to be purchased at least 15 days in advance of the event.
 Please refer to and abide by the Baltimore City Health Department PDF Document: Temporary Food License Fact Sheet for detailed guidelines.